 Tips for finding a stylish girl name

 Sometimes, the perfect stylish name comes from considering something unexpected.
-Names that are traditionally associated with boys, like Billie, Maxwell and Harper, can be stylish for girls because they have that unexpected twist.
-You might also want to look at last names as stylish first names for girls, like Kensington or Kennedy.
+Androgynous names like Billie, Maxwell and Harper have an unexpected twist that's always in style.
+You might also want to look at traditional last names that can double as first names — such as Kensington or Kennedy.

 More: Exotic Girl Names That Are Just Quirky Enough

-Whatever your baby name preferences, remember one thing: style is subjective!
-In the words of Gore Vidal, “style is knowing who you are, what you want to say, and not giving a damn.”
-So make sure your baby name fits with your own personal style, and you'll never regret your choice.
+Whatever your baby name preferences, remember one thing: Style is subjective!
+In the words of Gore Vidal, “Style is knowing who you are, what you want to say and not giving a damn.”
+So just make sure your baby name fits with your own personal, ageless style; that way, you'll never regret your choice.